-6.18 Use of MHD-CT
+6.19 Use of MHD-CT

-Use of MHD-CT (HydroMethod = 6) is complicated by the staggered nature of the magnetic field.
+Use of MHD-CT (HydroMethod = 6) is somewhat complicated by the staggered nature of the magnetic field.
 This allows the field to be updated by the curl of an electric field, thus preserving $\nabla \cdot B = 0$ to machine precision, but requires some additional machinery to ensure consistency of the data structure.
+In principle, Constrained Transport can be used with a variety of MHD methods, but presently it only works with the second-order scheme described by Li, Li, and Cen.
+For this reason, a distinction is made between the hydro solver, MHD_Li as it is referred to in the code, and CT.